 This article provides details for a simple, inexpensive home or workplace test from one of the highest quality Environmental Analysis Laboratories in Australia (EAL) and outlines evidence of heavy metal dust contamination, the importance of getting tested and what to do about it.

 TEST DESCRIPTION: There are several evidence-based methods for collecting a dust sample at home or work.
-Here we present two well-established methods.
-You can choose based on the location and the amount of the dust you want to have analysed.
-The downloadable order forms below provide full details.
+Here we present a well-established method.
+The downloadable order form below provides full details.

 Toxtest is collaborating with EAL to bring to the public a means to test DUST in the home or at work for dangerous heavy metals.
 Most importantly we are presenting the results using creative visualisation techniques that enable you to get the most from the results.
 Cost is kept to a minimum so that the test is affordable for individuals and families.